ajs-voices/the-children-of-morpheus/scenes/066-dreams-of-dev.md

 I looked down and saw a pair of shorts and the same t-shirt I had worn in the hospital.
 "Yeah."

 Dev smiled, a real smile.
 "Your control of the dream plane is pretty good.
 Most people choose a favorite.
-And I knoew Dorian just bought these for you."
+And I know Dorian just bought these for you."

 "How do you know that?"
 I asked.